robertripoll/AutomaticFiniteStateMachine/README.md

 A basic PHP Finite State Machine, based on [Symfony Workflows](https://github.com/symfony/workflow).

-It allows the creation and use of automatic finite state machines, that is, they apply transitions based on the current state and the possible transitions available.
+It allows the creation and usage of automatic finite state machines, that is, they apply transitions based on the current state and the possible transitions available.

 ## Installation